 Set Up a Website

-It might seem intuitive to have your campaign website set up before your announcement, but we really can’t stress the importance of this step enough.
+It might seem intuitive to have your campaign website set up before your announcement, but we really can’t stress the importance of this step of our campaign launch checklist enough.
 If people see you’re running for office and Google your name, you want them to find carefully cultivated information about you—enter your campaign website.

 Your website should include several elements: